BlackHC/mnist_by_zip/README.md

 # MNIST by zip

+For minimally more maths, see the blog post: https://www.blackhc.net/blog/2019/mnist-by-zip.html.

 **tl;dr: We can use compression algorithms (like the well-known zip file compression) for machine learning purposes, specifically for classifying hand-written digits (MNIST).**

 Learning means reducing information into knowledge.
 Through learning, we build concise models of the world that helps us navigate it.
 We reduce cognitive load by finding representations of information that require less "storage" for common events than for rare ones.